jotaen/klog/Specification.md

 > Examples: `9:00`, `23:18`, `6:30am`, `9:23pm`, `1:00>`, `1:00am>`, `<23:00`.

+A *time* value MUST consist of both an hour part and a minute part:
+- The minute part MUST be between 0-59 (inclusive).
+  Single-figure minute parts MUST be padded with a `0`.
+- The hour part MUST be between 0-23 (inclusive).
+  Single-figure hour parts MAY be padded with a `0`.

+As default, *times* are to be interpreted as 24-hour clock values.
+An `am` or `pm` suffix MAY be used to denote that the value is to be interpreted as 12-hour clock value.

 *Time* values MAY be *shifted* to the next or to the previous day:
 - To associate the *time* with the day before the *record’s* *date*, a `<` prefix MUST be used,